folkertvanheusden/Dog/helping-me-out.md

 ```

 That's it!
 Interrupt the program whenever you like.
-To completely delete the docker you created for Dog, enter:
+To completely stop and delete the docker you created for Dog, enter:

 ```
     docker rm -f dog